the AI architect analogy

 The picture above doesn’t do it justice.
 It’s a really cool building on the inside and the outside.

 Rem Koolhaas is a professional architect.
 He’s very good at his job.
 He studied very hard and worked very hard to get very good at his job.
+I could not do his job.

 the part about AI🔗

+Now imagine the building I would create with this magical tool.
+It would be a disaster, my architecture 101 experience from college nonwithstanding.
+It doesn’t matter how quickly concrete gets poured or windows placed if the building is not good.
 And in the real world, the building must meet physical, temporal, financial, and environmental constraints.
-In the real world, if something goes wrong (the building collapses and kills people because it was poorly engineered), someone is held to account.
+In the real world, if something goes wrong (the building collapses and kills people because it was poorly engineered) someone is held to account.

-when somebody suggests something stupid about AI
+when somebody says something stupid about AI